Neamar/KISS/docs/_posts/2018-02-11-add-a-widget.md

 To remove the widget, long-press on the widget and select "Remove widget".

 By long-pressing, you can also resize the widget and change the order between the widgets.

-## Multiple widgets

-You can add as many widgets as you like: when they no longer fit on screen, the widget area scrolls vertically.
-Newly added widgets keep their requested size even if taller than the screen — scroll to reach them.

-Note: the widget area scrolls with a **two-finger drag** — start it anywhere over your widgets.
-A single finger always belongs to the widgets themselves: tap, long-press, and scrollable widget content (e.g. agendas) work everywhere.
-Gestures on empty areas (tap, double tap, swipes) behave exactly like elsewhere in KISS.
-Both scrolling and the spacing between widgets can be configured under `⋮, KISS Settings, Advanced`.